Battle of the Ogaden: Background

+Between 12 January and 20 January 1936, Ras Desta's army was completely decimated by the Italian Royal Air Force (Regia Aeronautica).

 On 31 March, the last Ethiopian army on the northern front was destroyed during the Battle of Maychew.
 In just one day, Marshal of Italy Pietro Badoglio routed an army personally commanded by Emperor Haile Selassie I. Believing that Badoglio would not share the laurels of victory with him, Graziani decided to launch an offensive in the south against Ras Nasibu's army.

 In April 1936, Ras Nasibu had an army of 28,000 men facing Graziani.
 In addition, he had the garrisons of Jijiga and Harar.
 Much of Ras Nasibu's army was dug in behind defensive positions that ran through Degehabur.
 The line was a series of entrenched positions known as the "Hindenburg Wall" in deference to the famous German defensive line of World War I, the "Hindenburg Line".
 The architect of the Ethiopian version was Wehib Pasha, who had been a general in the army of the Ottoman Empire, and was serving as Ras Nasibu's Chief-of-Staff for the southern front.
 According to a Time magazine of the period, the "Turkish General (retired)" fancied himself as "the Hero of Gallipoli" after his exploits in that campaign.

 Historians disagree concerning Wehib Pasha's abilities.
 According to A. J. Barker, he had "made brilliant use of the ground and exploited to the fullest the military engineering techniques of the day".
 Anthony Mockler does not express the same opinion of Wehib Pasha's defenses.
 He describes them as "half-prepared trenches and gun-sites", manned by two battalions of the Imperial Bodyguard who had fled before the Italians six months before.
 Still, David Nicole writes: "The only real fortified positions [in Ethiopia] were those built by Ras Nasibu's forces under General Mehmet Wehib's (also known as Wehib Pasha) direction near Sassabaneh, southeast of Harar".

 Graziani deployed an army of 38,000 men, which included 15,600 Italians.
 The ground forces fielded by Graziani were almost entirely "mechanized" and made use of an air component that was empowered to inflict the maximum losses on the enemy.
 As was often his practice, Graziani arranged his attacking forces in three columns.